-Question 5 – Will someone know if I have hid the alerts for a conversation with them?
+Will someone know if I have hidden the alerts for a conversation with them?

-Answer 5 – No, the other parties in your message conversation won’t know that you have hid alerts.
+No, the other parties in your message conversation won’t know that you have hidden alerts.

-Question 6 – How do I know if I have hid alerts for a conversation on my iPhone?
+How do I know if I have hidden alerts for a conversation on my iPhone?

-Answer 6 – A small half moon icon appears to the left of any conversation for which you have hid alerts.
+A small half moon icon appears to the left of any conversation for which you have hidden alerts.

 Are you running out of space on your iPhone?
 Read our guide on ways to free up space on your iPhone if you don’t have enough room for music, movies, or new apps.